International student: China

 China is openly pursuing a policy of growing its soft power globally, by way of persuasion and attraction.
 Attracting international students, especially by way of scholarships, is one effective way of growing this influence.

 India

-In 2019, India was hosting over 47,000 overseas students, and aims to quadruple the number 200,000 students by 2023.
-India has most its international students and targets from South, Southeast, West Asia and Africa and is running various fee waiver and scholarship programs.
+In 2019, India was hosting over 47,000 overseas students, and aims to quadruple the number to 200,000 students by 2023.
+India has most of its international students and targets from South, Southeast, West Asia and Africa and is running various fee waiver and scholarship programs.